xpqz/dyalog-docs/programming-reference-guide/docs/triggers/global-triggers.md

 ```

-# Notes
+!!! note
      - like other Triggers, only the most recently fixed global trigger function will apply and be called on assignment to a global variable.
      - global triggers do not apply to local names nor to semi-globals (names which are localised further up the stack).
      - an assignment to a global variable will fire both its specific trigger (if defined) and the global trigger.
 However, the order of execution is undefined.
      - do not use an argument name for your trigger function that may conflict with a global variable name in the namespace.

 ## Further Example